leifktaylor/abandon/CAMPAIGN.md

 add enemy aggrod sight (higher sight range when has aggro) add social aggro (if nearby allies, alert them and cause aggro).

+MAIN BUG:
+Why do subsequent projectiles take on the range of the existing one ???

 Music playing